How Exit Intent Popups Work (And 12 Ideas That Actually Convert)

 Follow this step-by-step guide to create an exit popup with OptinMonster.

-These twelve ideas are the ones I’ve found work best.
-You don’t need to try everything.
+These twelve ideas are the ones I have found work best.
+You do not need to try everything.
 Just pick one that fits your goal and start there.

 1. Run a Giveaway with RafflePress

-Giveaways are one of the easiest ways to grab attention, especially when someone’s about to leave your site.
+Giveaways are one of the easiest ways to grab attention, especially when someone is about to leave your site.
 You can use an exit intent popup to invite visitors to enter for a chance to win a prize in exchange for their email.

 Just choose a template, customize your prize details, and use the built-in landing page or widget to collect entries.